 As batman-adv has broken compatibility starting with batman-adv 2014.0 (bumping the "compat level" to 15), Gluon users must decide which batman-adv version to use.
-The package for the old batman-adv version gluon-mesh-batman-adv-14, the new version can be used with gluon-mesh-batman-adv-15.
+The package for the old batman-adv version gluon-mesh-batman-adv has been renamed to gluon-mesh-batman-adv-14, the new version can be used with gluon-mesh-batman-adv-15.